 Error source Cause Check method and remedy Outdoor unit (1) Wiring fault (De etail code 15) (2) Loose connectors, short-cir- cuit, contact failure 1) Check the connector CNTYP5 on the control board for proper connection.
-2) Check the connector CNTYP4 on the control board for proper con- nection.
-(De etail code 14) and INV Incompatible control board and INV board (replacement 1) Check the connector CNTYP4 on the control board for proper con- nection. with a wrong circuit board) 2) Check the connector CNTYP5 on the control board for proper con- nection.
-(4) DIP SW setting error on the 3) Check the settings of SW5-3 through SW5-6 on the control board. control board (De etail code 12) 1) Check the connector CNTYP2 on the control board for proper con- nection.
-2) Check the connector CNTYP5 on the control board for proper con- nection.
-3) Check the connector CNTYP4 on the control board for proper con- nection.
-4) Check the settings of SW5-3 through SW5-6 on the control board.
-(De (Detail code 16) 1) Check the connector CNTYP on the INV board for proper connection.
-2) Check the connector CNTYP5 on the control board for proper con- nection.
-3) Check the connector CNTYP4 on the control board for proper con- nection.
-4) Check the settings of SW5-3 through SW5-6 on the control board.
-5) Check the wiring between the control board and INV board.
+(De etail code 14) (3) Incompatible control board and INV board (replacement with a wrong circuit board) 1) Check the connector CNTYP5 on the control board for proper connection.
+(4) DIP SW setting error on the control board 2) Check the settings of SW5-3 through SW5-6 on the control board.
+(De etail code 12) 1) Check the connector CNTYP2 on the control board for proper connection.
+2) Check the connector CNTYP5 on the control board for proper connection.
+3) Check the settings of SW5-3 through SW5-6 on the control board.
+(De etail code 16) 1) Check the connector CNTYP on the INV board for proper connection.
+2) Check the connector CNTYP5 on the control board for proper connection.
+3) Check the settings of SW5-3 through SW5-6 on the control board.
+4) Check the wiring between the control board and INV board.
 Refer to the following page(s).
-[7-2-1 Error Code [0403]](page 148) (De etail code 0, 1, 5, 6) 1) Check the wiring between the control board and INV board.
+[7-2-1 Error Code [0403]](page 173) (De etail code 0, 1, 5, 6) 1) Check the wiring between the control board and INV board.
 Refer to the following page(s).
-[7-2-1 Error Code [0403]](page 148) 2) Check the settings of SW5-3 through SW5-6 on the control board.
-3) Check the connector CNTYP5 on the control board for proper con- nection.
-4) Check the connector CNTYP4 on the control board for proper con- nection.
+[7-2-1 Error Code [0403]](page 173) 2) Check the settings of SW5-3 through SW5-6 on the control board.
+3) Check the connector CNTYP5 on the control board for proper connection.
 (De etail code Miscellaneous) If a set-model-name identification error occurs, check the detail code on the unit on which the error occurred.
 The detail code that appears on other units will be different from the ones shown above.